 - Operational Depth Capability: compatible with maximum deployed depth of SURTASS LFA sonar source array

 - Vertical Steering: ±10º

 - Receiver Gain: 23 dB (nominal vs. omnidirectional noise)

-Analysis and testing of the HF/M3 sonar operating capabilities indicates that this system substantially increases the probability of detecting marine mammals within the LFA mitigation zone, and provides an excellent monitoring capability (particularly for medium-large marine mammals) beyond the LFA mitigation zone, out to approximately 2 km (1.08 nm).
+Analysis and testing of the HF/M3 sonar operating capabilities indicates that this system substantially increases the probability of detecting marine mammals within the LFA mitigation zone, and provides an excellent monitoring capability (particularly for medium-large marine mammals) out to approximately 1.08 nautical miles / 2 kilometers.